AdaCore/spark2014/docs/lrm/source/packages.rst

 lamp driver or display. |SPARK| provides a mechanism to indicate whether a read or write is always significant.

-In |SPARK|, the terms *volatile type* and *volatile object* are defined as per Ada RM C.6(8/3).
-An *effectively volatile type* is a volatile type or an array type to which the Volatile_Components aspect has been applied.
-An *effectively volatile object* is a volatile object or an object of an array type to which Volatile_Components has been applied.
+A type is said to be *effectively volatile* if it is either a volatile type, an array type whose Volatile_Component aspect is True, or an array type whose component type is effectively volatile.
+An *effectively volatile object* is a volatile object or is of an effectively volatile type.

 External state is an effectively volatile object or a state abstraction which represents one or more effectively volatile objects (or it could be a null state